renewable energy

 1. The Upfront Costs: Investment vs. Value

 Installing solar panels requires an initial investment.
-On average, UK homeowners can expect to pay anywhere between £4,000 to £8,000 for a typical residential system, depending on the size and energy needs of the household.
+On average, UK homeowners can expect to pay anywhere between £4,000 to £8,000 for a typical residential solar PV system, depending on the size and energy needs of the household.
 For many, this upfront cost can seem daunting.
 However, it's important to consider solar panel installations as a long-term investment that pays for itself over time.

 2. Savings on Energy Bills